atick-faisal/label-studio/docs/source/guide/storage.md

 <div class="enterprise-only">

 !!! note
-    If you're using Label Studio Enterprise at app.humansignal.com and accessing it from your office network:
+    If you're using Annotation Hub Enterprise at app.humansignal.com and accessing it from your office network:
-    - Add Label Studio Enterprise outgoing IP addresses (see [IP ranges](saas.html#IP-range))
+    - Add Annotation Hub Enterprise outgoing IP addresses (see [IP ranges](saas.html#IP-range))
     - Add your office network IP range (e.g. 192.168.1.0/24)
-    - If both Label Studio Enterprise and your office are on the same VPN network (e.g. 10.0.0.0/16), you only need to add that VPN subnet
+    - If both Annotation Hub Enterprise and your office are on the same VPN network (e.g. 10.0.0.0/16), you only need to add that VPN subnet

 </div>